Naspwon/yolo/explanation.md

 WORKDIR /client

-# Copy only the necessary files from the build stage
+# Copy only the necessary files from the build stage thus minimising final image size
 COPY --from=build-stage /client/build ./build
 COPY --from=build-stage /client/public ./public
 COPY --from=build-stage /client/src ./src